 Classrooms are organized into three levels and students attend school in multi-age classes:

-- Children’s House Classes have two grade combinations of four year olds (.5 day) and all day Kindergarten students.
+- Children’s House Classes have two grade combinations of four year olds (.5 day) and all day Kindergarten students. **Our 4 year old program will be all day starting 2019-2020 school year.

 - Elementary 1 have three grade combinations of students in grades 1, 2 and 3.
 Students stay with the same teacher and peers for three years.